 For safety in shipping, the shelves are packaged and secured inside the cabinet.
-Insert the shelf support hangers (included with the manual inside the unit) into the built-in shelf supports (located on the inside walls of the cabinet interior) at the desired locations.
+Insert the shelf support hangers (included inside the unit) into the built-in shelf supports (located on the inside walls of the cabinet interior) at the desired locations.
 Position the shelves on the flat supports (refer to Figure 3).
+Do not position shelving to disrupt the thermal bottle(s).